Rebalancing Your Investment Portfolio: Why, How, and When

-Let’s assume you and your financial advisor just finished updating your investment portfolio valued at $50,000.
-Furthermore, it was determined that your asset allocation (your desired mix of stocks, bonds, and other investments in your portfolio) is comprised of 60% stocks ($30,000) and 40% bonds ($20,000).
-Over the course of the year, the value of your investments will fluctuate, as will the weights of each asset class in your portfolio—meaning you’ll no longer have a 60/40 split.
-Changing these weights back to their original composition is called “rebalancing.”
+Let’s assume you and your financial advisor just finished updating your investment portfolio valued at $100,000, deciding on an asset allocation (your desired mix of stocks, bonds, and other investments) consisting of 60% in stocks ($60,000) and 40% in bonds ($40,000).
+The value of your investments will fluctuate throughout the year, impacting the proportion of each asset class in your portfolio and thus organically shifting away from the aforementioned 60/40 split.
+“Rebalancing” is simply the process used to adjust these weights back to their original allocation.

 Risk tolerance and investing

-Before we get into the details of rebalancing, you should first understand the concept of risk tolerance: defined as one’s ability and willingness to tolerate large swings in investment value.
-After you and your financial advisor assess your risk tolerance (often through a questionnaire and conversations) and risk capacity (how much risk you can accept given your financial situation), he or she will then determine how to best allocate your money among different investments.
-In the example provided above, this is how the 60/40 split between stocks and bonds was initially determined.
+Before getting into rebalancing specifics, it’s important to understand risk tolerance: one’s ability and willingness to tolerate large swings in investment value.
+After you and your financial advisor assess this—often via a questionnaire and conversations—as well as your risk capacity considering how much risk you can take on given your financial situation, he or she will then determine how to best allocate your money among different investments.
+Per the example provided above, this process initially determined the 60/40 split between stocks and bonds.

-While everyone’s appetite for volatility is different, the risks of not knowing one’s own specific tolerance are the same across the board: take on too much and you might panic; take on too little and you may not reach your goals.
-The bottom line is that knowing your risk tolerance can minimize the chance you’ll make impulsive decisions due to market volatility.
+Since everyone’s appetite for volatility varies, the consequences of not knowing your specific tolerance are universal.
+Take on too much risk, and you might panic during downturns.
+Take on too little?
+You may not achieve your investment goals.
+Knowing your risk tolerance can ultimately minimize the likelihood of making impulsive decisions caused by market volatility.

 How portfolio rebalancing works